Alphacharge/minishell/README.md

-# 42 minishell Project
+# 42 Minishell Project README

-This project is a selfcoded Shell from [fkernbac](https://github.com/fkernbac) and [rbetz](https://github.com/Alphacharge).
+## Overview
-It's using the my [libft Lib](https://github.com/Alphacharge/mylibft/releases/tag/v1.0.0).
+Welcome to Minishell, a simple UNIX command-line shell implementation developed as part of the 42 school curriculum.
+This project aims to provide a basic understanding of how shells work and how commands are executed in a UNIX-like environment.

 ## Installation
 This project should compile under Mac OS and Unix: